**Currently closed due to COVID**

 Since 1860, the building has been used as a bank, private residence, and saddlery.

 Classified by the National Trust and in original condition - the old ceilings wear 130 years of tobacco stains, wooden floors are patched in places with scraps of leather, and visitors can see the working conditions of 100 years ago first hand.

-Immortalised by Peter Allen's song, 'Tenterfield Saddler', this living museum is full of leather goods and historic tools.
+Immortalised by Peter Allen's song, 'Tenterfield Saddler', this living museum is full of leather goods and historical tools.

-The Saddler is currently opened by volunteers, so opening hours can differ.
+Volunteers currently open the Saddler, so opening hours can differ.
 If planning a trip specially to see the Saddler, call beforehand to ensure they will be open.